-If you are a business manager or a team lead, you will be tasked with managing not just the business aspect of your company.
-Still, you will also have to keep your team motivated and enthusiastic about their work.
+If you are a business manager or a team lead, you will be responsible to motivate and engage remote software teams too.
+Still, you will also have to engage remote employees about their work.
 It becomes all the more challenging if individual members of your team work remotely.
 As you will not meet them physically regularly, you might find it challenging to keep them engaged.
 Business managers often mention that this becomes all the more important when an entire software team works remotely.
 Here you will need to keep an ongoing communication between the team members so that there are no bottlenecks and the projects are completed on schedule.
-Communication is critical when it comes to maintaining a software team working remotely motivated and engaged.

-Moreover, communication should be from both sides, which from the side of managers and team leads and the team members.
+Remote Team Motivation is critical when it comes to maintaining a software team working remotely.
+Moreover, communication should be from both sides, from the side of managers and team leads and the team members.
 When there are no glitches in communication and constant communication between the team members working remotely, you will find that the work itself gets completed smoothly and on time.
-Some of the simplest methods that you can implement to keep your remote software team engaged and motivated are as follows:
+Some of the simplest methods that you can implement for Remote Team Motivation are as follows:

 While working remotely, it is natural to forgo a strict schedule and only look towards completing the project on time.
 However, this is unhealthy for the team and also for the health of individual team members.
 When your software team works remotely, you must insist they follow a schedule, which would be the case when they would work from the office.
 The work of the software team is primarily sedentary.
 Hence, it is natural to develop habits that can be harmful to the body.
 It would be best to insist that your team members take breaks as they would take in office.
 You must create a schedule and ask your team to follow it strictly.
 If you show that you are concerned about your team's physical and mental health working remotely, it will motivate your team to improve their performance.
 It will help them feel connected with their workplace.
 While working remotely, it is natural to feel detached from the office and feel unappreciated.
 But team leads and business managers can prevent this feeling in team members by checking on them regularly and showing that they are concerned about the team's physical and mental well-being.